Skip to content

 """

-Hook to run before the component signals that is has been started.
+Hook to run before the component signals that is running.

 In here, one would define initializing steps necessary for the component to run.